 Habib Muhammad Rashad bin Ahmad al-Bayti was a descendant of Shaykh Abd al-Rahman al-Saqqaf.
 He was born in 1344 (1926) in the town of Kaninah near Yemen’s Indian Ocean coast.
 His father died when he was eleven so it was his mother and his paternal uncle who took care of his development.
 He had a love for knowledge from an early age despite the environment around him in which ignorance prevailed.
 In fact he rarely mixed with his peers, which led one of his relatives to say to his mother that there was something wrong with him.
 His mother had great insight, however, and replied that her son would go on to great things, that he would rise far above his peers and that he would one day judge between them, which indeed happened.

 He was known for always praying the five prayers in the mosque and reciting the Qur’an between Maghrib and Isha, as is the practice in the mosques of Hadramawt.
 He began seeking knowledge in earnest and when his shaykh left the town he sought permission from his mother to go to study in Tarim.
 She said to him: “Who will look after me, an old blind woman?
-Stay with me and Allah will bring someone to teach you in your home town.”
+Stay with me and Allah will bring someone to teach you in your hometown.”
 Sure enough, a short time later Shaykh Muhammad al-Amudi arrived in the town and Habib Muhammad spent years learning from him.

 Habib Muhammad had always longed to go Tarim and the opportunity finally arose some years later.
 He visited Habib Mustafa al-Mihdar in Dawan on the way and then spent four months in the Ribat of Tarim while consistently attending the lessons of Habib Alawi bin Shihab.
-He also learnt from Habib Muhammad bin Salim bin Hafiz and took ijazah from Habib Alawi bin Tahir al-Haddad who happened to visit Tarim at that time.
+He also learned from Habib Muhammad bin Salim bin Hafiz and took ijazah from Habib Alawi bin Tahir al-Haddad who happened to visit Tarim at that time.
 He later visited Tarim a second time and took ijazah from Habib Muhammad bin Hadi al-Saqqaf.

 In 1389 (1970) he performed hajj and visited the Prophet ﷺ for the first time.
 He attended the gatherings of Habib Ahmad Mashhur al-Haddad in Jeddah and met with Sayyid Alawi al-Maliki, Shaykh Hassan Mashat and Sayyid Muhammad Amin Kutbi in Makkah.